solonovamax/jkk/README.md

 If you want to get in touch with the developers or if you have any questions you can find us in our [official Discord server](https://discord.gg/KkYr4Zb)!

 ## Installing

+### Install Pre-built Packages
+The easiest way to run this project is to download a pre-built binary.
+You can find binaries of our latest release [here](https://github.com/polpetta/jkk/releases/).
+At the moment it supports:
+- Arch Linux
+- Fedora 31
+- openSUSE Tumbleweed
+- Ubuntu 19.10

 ### From source
 The project is configured using Gradle.
 It comes with the "application" plugin that allows to easily generate a ready-to-use jar, wrapped up by a shell script.